cmxgloria/Nodejs-learning/Nodejs-learning.md

 small packages

 what is callback?
 It is a function that node will "call back" in later point in the time of program.

+## getting started
+cr..single tab  then search to the cr... that word c...double tab the search all the words start with c